sorcerykid/mobs/README.txt

  * Animals will attempt to flee to safety when a player that previously punched them returns to the field of view.

- * Creatures avoid running into most obstacles by analyzing the surroundings and steadily adjusting their course.

- * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of costly ABM-based spawners.
+ * Animals can be programmed to follow players that are wielding food and to eat directly from the player's hand.

+ * Seamless integration with Axon allows Mobs to react to various environmental stimulii like smells, sounds, etc.

  * Timekeeper helper class ensures efficient dispatching of mob-related callbacks at the appropriate server step.

  * Builtin lookup table allows for efficiently iterating over multiple classes of objects within a specific radius.

+ * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of costly ABM-based spawners.

+ * Mobs will avoid running into most obstacles by analyzing the surroundings and steadily adjusting their course.

  * And of course, much much more!